Kaliningrad

 Königsberg Cathedral, Kaliningrad

-The amber museum is one of the things to do during a visit to Kaliningrad.
-Almost all the world’s amber comes from the Kaliningrad region, and it is therefore natural that the museum with thousands of amber pieces in many decorations is located here.
+The Amber Museum should be one of the things you must reach during a visit to Kaliningrad.
+Almost all the world’s amber comes from the Kaliningrad region, and therefore it is natural that the museum with thousands of effects is located here.

 Regional Museum of History and Art, Kaliningrad

-This museum was founded in 1946, and since 1991 it has been housed in the former theater building Stadthalle from 1912.
-At the museum you can learn about history, art and nature in the Kaliningrad region.
+This museum was founded in 1946, and since 1991 it has been housed in the former theater building “Stadthalle” from 1912.
+In its time, the “Stadthalle” could hold 1,600 and 400 spectators respectively in the site’s two halls.

 Other Attractions